Did you know that your diet can impact your hormones?! And I am not just talking about hormones like estrogen and testosterone

 Broccoli and his other green friends contain sulphur compounds that support the detoxification pathways and fat metabolism.
 Glucosinolates which are metabolized to form indole-3-carbinol or I3C and DIM in theses green veggies may help also prevent cancers like breast, cervical, colon, and prostate.
 But, not only are your liver and endocrine systems supported by these veggies, your bones benefit from the calcium and they lower homocysteine levels to protect your heart.
 Wow!
 So, which veggies do you need to include in your diet?
 Swiss chard, cabbage, brussels sprouts, cauliflower, watercress, radish, rapini, arugula, spinach, turnip, kale, and bok choy.

 Tip: Cook them to destroy goitrogenic effects that can slow down an already sluggish thyroid.
-See this veggie recipe and this one too.

 For those of you in Minnesota, I am not talking about the seaweed from your favorite lake.
 This is seaweed from the ocean that you might find wrapped around your favorite sushi roll, seaweed salad at a Japanese restaurant or in one of my favorite snacks – roasted seaweed.